 Year 9 Curriculum

 In Year 9, students broaden their understanding of British and world history further by studying events of the 20th century.
-In our first cycle of learning, students will study World War One and the Inter-War Years.
+In our first Cycle of learning, students will study World War One and the Inter-War Years.
 Topics include: the causes of WW1, life in the trenches, the Battle of the Somme, and key events occurring in-between the two world wars, such as women’s suffrage.
 Students will build on the skills acquired in Year 7 and 8, with a particular focus on source reliability and historical interpretations.
-In Cycle 2, students go on to Study Germany under the Nazis, World War Two and the Holocaust.
-Topics include; the rise of the Nazis and treatment of the Jews in the 1930s, the Blitz, evacuation and bombing of Dresden, life on the home front and the development of the atomic bomb.
+In Cycle 2, students go on to study World War Two and the Holocaust.
+Topics include: Hitler’s rise to power, the use of ghettos and concentration camps leading onto the causes of WW2, the bombing of Dresden, life on the home front and the development of the atomic bomb.
 Students will continue to build on the historical skills acquired thus far during their time at Fullhurst, with a particular focus on analysing the purpose of historical sources and historical interpretations.
 Students will end the year in Cycle 3 studying Post-war Leicester (local study), and the Cold War focusing on events such as the Berlin Airlift, Cuban Missile Crisis and the Vietnam War.
 Students will continue to build on the historical skills acquired throughout KS3, with a particular focus on source reliability, analysing the significance of events/people, and outlining change over time.
 In their third year at Fullhurst, students will continue to develop their chronological understanding and will further develop skills relating to historical interpretations, historical sources, significance, reliability and purpose.

 At KS4, students follow the Eduqas GCSE History qualification.
 They study a broad range of topics from British, European and World history covering over 1000 years.
 This qualification will enable students to further develop and use skills previously obtained in KS3.